charlstown/cookie-python/README.md

 # 1. What is PyTemplate

-A Python archetype to help developers begin developing a coding project.
-The archetype follows a customizable project structure using cookiecutter as a template generator.
+A Cookiecutter template for general python developers.
+Reommended for DevOps & Data Science projects.
+The template follows a customizable project structure using cookiecutter as the template generator.

 ## 1.1 What is cookiecutter
 A command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.